** Some Would Deny Christ On The Cross

 No glory without suffering.

-You cannot have the one without the other...even if you find it distasteful.
+You cannot have the one without the other...even though you may find it distasteful.

 III.
 The Cross Is Not Just a Symbol — It’s a Way